 We look forward to having you on board!

 Meike Krakau is a doctoral candidate and a research assistant at the Chair of Public International Law and Public Law at the Ludwig-Maximilians University (Munich).
 Her research interests include international environmental law with a special focus on climate change litigation, human rights law and international adjudication.
-She is a Managing Editor of Völkerrechtsblog.
+She is a Co-Editor-in-Chief at Völkerrechtsblog.

 Cathérine is a postdoctoral research fellow at the Academy for European Human Rights Protection (University of Cologne) and an affiliated researcher at the Human Rights Centre (University of Ghent).
 Her research is often socio-legal in nature and focuses on subjects such as procedural justice, perceived discrimination, Islamophobia as well as #MeToo and ‘Himpathy’.
-She follows the case law of the ECtHR and regularly contributes to third party interventions to the Court.
-She is a Managing Editor of Völkerrechtsblog.
+She is a member of the Scientific Advisory Board at Völkerrechtsblog.